Business Law (LAW) (LBS)

 Credits: 2 or 3

-This course introduces students to U.S. law associated with buying and selling businesses (referred to as mergers & acquisitions ("M&A") law).
-The course is designed to provide students with a fundamental understanding of the legal aspects of corporate M&A transactions.
-This course covers: M&A transaction mechanics; successorship to assets (including asset transferability and buying assets from financially-troubled or bankrupt companies); successorship to liabilities (including liability avoidance strategies and successor liability); acquisition documents; due diligence; the role U.S. securities laws play in M&A transactions; board and shareholder duties; and national security issues surrounding foreign acquisitions of U.S. corporations.
+This course introduces students to U.S. law associated with buying and selling businesses (commonly referred to as mergers & acquisitions (“M&A” law).
+The course is designed to provide students with a fundamental understanding of the legal aspects of M&A transactions.
+The course covers: transaction mechanics; the appraisal remedy; successorship to assets (including asset transferability and buying assets from financially-troubled or bankrupt companies); successorship to liabilities (including liability avoidance strategies and successor liability); acquisition documents; due diligence; the role U.S. securities laws play in M&A transactions; board and shareholder duties; and national security issues surrounding foreign acquisitions of U.S. corporations.
+A solid understanding of M&A law is core to students wishing to practice as business lawyers or intellectual property lawyers.
+Buying and selling companies is fundamental to almost every business in the world.

 LBS 940 - Advanced Mergers & Acquisitions